 Both the Galaxy S5 and the HTC One M8 have 5in full HD displays and offer quad-core processing power.
 Both come with quality cameras and are built to be striking but robust.
 They will be a good purchase for you that will last for two or three years, despite what the manufacturers will tell you when they launch their next-generation phones.

-They have large batteries and run the latest version of Android: 4.4 KitKat.
+Both have large batteries and run Android 4.4 KitKat.
 And both cost around the same.
-So how can you choose between the HTC One M8 and the Galaxy S5 from Samsung?
+So once you have decided that a 2014 phone is okay for you, how can you choose between the HTC One M8 and the Galaxy S5 from Samsung?
 In this article we look at key aspects such as performance, specification, storage, display and camera.
 Ultimately you will have your favourite, but don't choose your next phone without reading PC Advisor's HTC One M8 vs Galaxy S5 smartphone comparison.

 For more, read New HTC One M8 2014 review: better than the original and now with a microSD card slot and Samsung Galaxy S5 review: flagships smartphone has new features but doesn't stand out from the crowd.